deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 “Yes.
 Exactly.”

 “Oh?
 Oh!
-Oh, that explains *everything!*”
+Oh, that explains *everything!”*

 “It does, doesn’t it?”